If you’re a college student, and you have a Chromebook, you probably want to know what are the best apps you can get.

 You can also share documents and collaborate with other students all on the same page.
 All you need is to add their Gmail address and they’ll have full access (or limited) to your document.
 You can edit, type, and research projects as a group.

 Pros: Easy to use, saves instantly, fast, free, collaboration functions, intuitive, works offline, does everything you need it to, free Word alternative.

-Cons: Doesn’t integrate with Microsoft Word, lacks some features, search function is hit-or-miss.
+Cons: Doesn’t integrate with Microsoft Word, lacks some features, and the search function is hit-or-miss.

 Check out Google Docs.